edong6768/Malet/README.md

 The following features are provided:

-- yaml-based hyperparameter configuring w/ grid execution syntax
+- Simple YAML-based hyperparameter configuration w/ grid search syntax
 - Experiment logging and resuming system
-- Automatic plotting CLI tool
+- User-friendly command-line tool for flexible graphing and easy data extraction from experiment logs
-- Parallel friendly experiment splitting
+- Efficient parallelization by splitting a sequence of experiments over GPU jobs

 ## Installation